casoon/dragonfly-docs/docs/layout/spacing.md

 ---
-title: Spacing System
+title: Spacing system
 category: Layout
 ---

-# Spacing System
+# Spacing system

 The Casoon UI Library implements a consistent spacing system that ensures harmonious proportions and relationships between elements.
 This document outlines the spacing scales, utility classes, and best practices for maintaining visual rhythm in your interfaces.